QuantEcon/lecture-source-py/source/rst/mccall_model.rst

         \right\}  \phi (w')
     \quad

-This is a nonlinear equation that we can solve for :math:`h`
+This is a nonlinear equation that we can solve for :math:`h`.

-The natural solution method for this kind of nonlinear equation is iterative
+The natural solution method for this kind of nonlinear equation is iterative.

 That is,

-Step 1: pick an initial guess :math:`h`
+Step 1: pick an initial guess :math:`h`.

 Step 2: compute the update :math:`h'` via